Mohammad Ridwan Hafiedz

-Mohammad Ridwan Hafiedz or Ridho (born September 3, 1973, Ambon, Indonesia) is an Indonesian guitarist, backing vocalist and songwriter.
+Mohammad Ridwan Hafiedz or Ridho (born September 3, 1973, Ambon, Indonesia) is an Indonesian guitarist and songwriter.
 He is best known as Slank's rhythm guitarist (sometimes the lead guitarist) and back vocalist along with another lead guitarist, Abdee Negara.
 With Slank, Ridho has created nine studio albums and three live albums, also one compilation album which was released in May 2006.

 Early life

 Ridho was born and raised in a Muslim family from Ambon, Indonesia.
-His musical background is considered active back when he was in middle school as he started to play guitar since year 7.
+He started to play guitar at the age of seven.

 Career

 Pre-Slank career

-As mentioned above, Ridho started to play guitar when he was in year 7, with Jimi Hendrix and The Beatles as his idols.
-His experience in the music industry began when he formed a band called LFM in 1991, just six years before he joined Slank.
-After he finished his formal education, he went to Hollywood, United States, to study music at Musicians Institute to gain his musical tertiary education.
+Ridho was influenced by Jimi Hendrix and the Beatles.
+His experience in the music industry began when he formed a band called Last Few Minutes (LFM band) in 1991, six years before he joined Slank.
+After he finished his formal education, he went to Hollywood, United States, to study music at Musicians Institute.

 Slank

 In 1996, three from five of the members of Slank left the band.
 The problem arose from the drug addictions of Bimbim (drummer) and Kaka (lead vocalist).
-However, Slank chose to rise and recruited new members to revitalize Slank, that was when three new members were introduced; Abdee, Ivan, and of course, Ridho.
-Currently Ridho spends his time conducting guitar clinics, teaching students, and running his guitar company.
+Slank recruited three new members; Abdee, Ivan, and Ridho (himself).